If you feel like your paycheck disappears every month, you are not the only one.

-You’re paying your bills.
+You pay your bills.

-You’re trying to be responsible.
+You try to be responsible.

-But somehow it still feels like the money just vanishes.
+And somehow it still feels like the money just vanishes.

 And it’s probably not what you think.